 Does my child need orthodontic treatment?

-Regular appointments are important because our team can discover problems like a bad bite or crooked teeth.
-Our team can discover signs of orthodontic problems in children as young as 2 or 3.
-We can treat children who have problems with thumb-sucking, and underdeveloped tooth arches.
-From 6 to 12, we can recommend treatment who have problems with crooked teeth or jaw problems.
+Regular appointments are necessary because our team can discover problems like a bad bite or crooked teeth.
+Our team can find signs of orthodontic problems in children as young as 2 or 3.
+We can treat children who have problems with thumb-sucking and underdeveloped tooth arches.
+From 6 to 12, we can recommend treatment for crooked teeth or jaw problems.

 Why are there adult teeth behind my child’s baby teeth?

-Sometimes, the adult or permanent teeth can still be seen even if the baby teeth have not fallen out of the mouth.
+Sometimes, you can see adult or permanent teeth behind the baby teeth.
+This is possible even if the baby teeth have not fallen out of the mouth.
 The primary teeth will eventually fall out on their own in several months.
-We can also remove the baby tooth to make room for the permanent tooth.
+We can also remove the baby tooth to accommodate the permanent tooth.

 Contact Our Dental Office Today

 Do you need an orthodontist or pediatric dentist in Mt.
-Airy?
+Airy, MD?
 Call Mt.
 Airy Children’s Dental Associates for care today at (301) 781-5337.
-You can also schedule your next dental appointment on our website.
-Do not hesitate to ask us any questions you may have about your child’s oral health treatment.
-We are here to help.
+You can also schedule your next dental appointment with our dentists on our website.
+Do not hesitate to ask questions about your child’s oral health treatment.
+We are here to help you get the best dental treatment for your child.